πŸ“š

 The biggest thing to remember about audience engagement is that you know your topic, but you can't assume that your audience does. 🧐

 Think critically about what needs to be explained or defined so that your audience is on the same page as you.
-The worst mistake you can make is confusing your audience.
-This can cause your audience to become totally lost, and not listen to what you're saying.
+The worst mistake you can make is not defining an idea causing your audience to become totally lost and not listen to what you're saying.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-JVyqdjr2grMu.gif?alt=media&token=623e27bc-950e-421c-8656-cfb937acb6f7